-This brings me to talk about some days ago – I got to know about this healthy little something called steel-cut oats.
+This brings me to talk about some days ago – I got to know about this healthy-delicious something called steel-cut oats.
 It was intriguing to know about this specific variety of oats and that there exist two other varieties.
 Thus, I thought it would be apt to write about these different varieties and explain what steel-cut really is, since, from what I learn, its consumption is gradually becoming a trend.

 The Types of Oats